antdon73/antdon73/README.md

 - 👋 Hi, I’m Anthony
-- 👀 I’m interested in building some amazing web applications -🕹 Gaming is what I love to do when I am not coding
+- 👀 I’m interested in building some amazing web applications
 - 🖥 I would love to collaborate with other full stack developers
 - 🤓 I am a Christian | Husband | Father | Avid Sports Fan {BEAR 🐻 DOWN} | Also an Amazing Cook